merveilles/The-Town/README.md

 ### Blocked Domains

 Merveilles.town restricts content from some domains.
+This instance is intended to be a quiet, peaceful place to work on projects.
+To keep it that way, we restrict content from domains that go against our rules and Code of Conduct preemptively.
 Please refer to the [blocklist](https://github.com/merveilles/The-Town/blob/master/docs/DOMAIN_BLOCKS.md) to see the full list.